godaddy/wrhs/README.md

   -p, --pass=pass                Password
   -s, --status-host=status-host  The base url for the warehouse status API -u, --user=user                Username

+  -v, --verbose                  Should status events be more verbose.
+Events will print out their details property.
+                                 Defaults to false

 DESCRIPTION
   -e can be used to get the more granular status events.